-Shared Assessments offers opportunities for members to address global risk management challenges through its committees, Awareness Groups and special projects/interest groups.
+Shared Assessments offers opportunities for members to address global risk management challenges through committees, awareness groups and special projects/interest groups.

-Shared Assessments members are national and international organizations of all sizes that understand the value of leveraging the knowledge of their risk management peers in the development and management of best-in-class third party risk management programs.
-They are leaders in their industries, and members of a global community of risk management professionals working together to keep the Shared Assessments Pro-gram Tools at the forefront of third party risk management practices.
+Our members are national and international organizations of all sizes that understand the value of leveraging the knowledge of their risk management peers in the development and management of best-in-class third party risk management programs.
+They are leaders in their industries, and members of a global community of risk management professionals working together to keep the Shared Assessments Program Tools at the forefront of third party risk management practices.

 One of the primary reasons the Shared Assessments Program Tools have been able to maintain their status as the industry standard for third party risk assurance is that they are maintained by the very risk professionals who specialize in third party risk management issues.

-The primary mission of the Development Committees is to ensure that the Shared Assessments Program standardized tools (SIG, SCA, and VRMMM) are relevant and thorough, responding to a range of new and emerging US and international guidelines for privacy, information and data security, and business continuity.
-All of the Shared Assessments Development Committees are conducted under the direction and oversight of the Shared Assessments Steering Committee.
-The Steering Committee, with input from each Development Committee Chair, establishes the annual initiatives and helps prioritize their efforts.
+The primary mission of the Tool Development Committees is to ensure that the Shared Assessments Program standardized tools (SIG, SCA, Privacy and VRMMM) are relevant and thorough, respond to a range of new and emerging US and international guidelines for privacy, information and data security, and business continuity.
+All of the committees are conducted under the direction and oversight of the Shared Assessments Steering Committee.
+The Steering Committee, with input from each committee chair, establishes the annual initiatives and helps prioritize their efforts.

-Development committee members play an important leadership role in the Shared Assessments Program.
-All Shared Assessment members are eligible to serve on a development committee or awareness group.
-Development committee members are subject matter experts and other risk management leaders from a range of in-dustries.
-Participants include experts from the Big 4 accounting firms, which serve as Technical Advisors to the Shared Assessments Program.
+Tool Development Committee participants play an important leadership role in the Shared Assessments Program.
+All Shared Assessment members are invited to serve on one or more committees and groups.
+Tool Development Committee members are subject matter experts and other risk management leaders from a range of industries.

-- Participation in a global community of risk management and information technology professionals
+- Engagement in a global community of risk management and information technology professionals

 - Professional development opportunities